eduardantonoff/binary-search/README.md

 **Quality Metric:**

 Results will be evaluated based on the average number of attempts over 1000 repetitions.

-**Outcomes:**

-- Gained a foundational understanding of the Binary Search Algorithm.
-- Attained proficiency in using GitHub environmnet.
-- Improved Python coding skills at a fundamental level.
-- Developed documentation skills for README creation.
-- Applied NumPy tools in practical tasks.

 ### Process & Findings <a name="process"></a>
 \